mhdSid/Compositor-Level-Visual-Regression-Testing/README.md

 # Compositor-Level Visual Regression Testing

-A revolutionary approach to visual regression testing that intercepts Chrome's rendering pipeline at the compositor level, capturing deterministic paint commands instead of comparing pixels.
+An approach to visual regression testing that intercepts Chrome's rendering pipeline at the compositor level, capturing deterministic paint commands instead of comparing pixels.

 ## Table of Contents